fbetteo/fbetteo-obsidian/gam.md

 Each partial response function is like the coefficient in a lineal regression, as they can tell how the prediction change when $x_j$ change although not that easily as a plain coefficient.
 Could be useful to plot the partial functions to visually understand.
 It's more complex but more rich.

 ### Estimation
-Fitting the model is done via *backfitting* (or Gauss-Seidel), which is a interative process that usually converges.
+Fitting the model is done via *backfitting* (or Gauss-Seidel), which is an iterative process that usually converges.

 Each variable has an individual contribution so any method that can estimate a relation between two variables is accepted.
 You can use any non parametrical method as splines or kernel regression.
 More complex things are allowed, such as using a parametric method for some variables and non parametric for others or even include interactions with a joint smoothing[^1]